jmathai/jmathai.github.com/_posts/2026-09-10-the-sojourn-ios-app-was-45-one-shot-prompts.md

 [Sojourn: Topical Bible Study](https://trysojourn.app) is an app I published without typing a single line of its code.

 That part isn't interesting anymore.
 Plenty of people are writing code with AI.
 What I think is interesting is the process.
 Since ChatGPT 3.5, I’ve been a little bit obsessed about LLMs writing code.
 Not assisting me writing code, doing it all for me.
-While the process has evolved **a lot**, I’m going to talk about where it’s at now and explain the process.
+While the process has evolved **a lot**, I’m going to talk about where it’s at now and give an explaination.

 ### About the app
 The app is an iOS app written in Swift.
 It has a streaming chat interface which parses the incoming text in real time.
 This is done to eliminate hallucinations of scripture by replacing LLM generated citations with text from an app-bundled database.
 All scripture references are guaranteed to be correct and users can tap on them to explore surrounding verses and chapters.
 The UX of the app holds a high bar in terms of performance and usability.